-All OSU degree programs, including undergraduate and graduate programs, must have an outcomes assessment plan, and assessment activity for each degree program is described in annual assessment reports.
-Assessment plans and reports may be submitted by colleges, schools, departments, or by individual degree programs depending on the organizational level that faculty from these programs have elected to use for assessment.
-The Assessment Council reviews all assessment plans and reports on a 3-year cycle.
+All OSU degree programs, including undergraduate and graduate programs, must have an outcomes assessment plan and must submit an annual assessment report describing assessment activity.
+Assessment plans and reports may be submitted by colleges, schools, departments, or by individual degree programs, depending on the organizational level that faculty from these programs have elected to use for assessment.
+The Assessment Council periodically reviews all assessment plans and reports; this year the schedule for these reviews was modified to support the Academic Program Review (APR) process.
+Since documentation of the use of assessment results for program development is now requested for the APR process, the Assessment Council will review and provide feedback on outcomes assessment one year in advance of the program's participation in Academic Program Review.

 Academic units use a broad range of methods to assess student achievement of the learning outcomes articulated in assessment plans, and these are described in detail in the individual assessment reports submitted by each unit.
-The most commonly used program outcomes assessment methods reported in 2002-2003 were:
+The most commonly used program outcomes assessment methods reported in 2003-04 were:

-- Capstone course projects, papers, presentations evaluated by faculty or by outside reviewers - Senior-level projects & presentations - Course-embedded assessments & Classroom Assessment Techniques - Exams local comprehensive exams, local entry-to-program exams - Exams standardized national exams, certification or licensure exams, - Exit interviews - Internships evaluations from supervisors, faculty members, student participants - Portfolios reviewed internally or externally
+- Capstone course projects, papers, presentations evaluated by faculty or by outside reviewers - Senior-level projects & presentations - Course-embedded assessments & classroom assessment techniques - Exams local comprehensive exams, local entry-to-program exams - Exams standardized national exams, certification or licensure exams, - Exit interviews - Internships evaluations from supervisors, faculty members, student participants - Portfolios reviewed internally or externally

-- Professional jurors or evaluators to evaluate projects, portfolios, exhibits, or performances
+- Projects, portfolios, exhibits, or performances evaluated by professional jurors or evaluators

 - Student performance in intercollegiate competitions

 - Surveys alumni

 - Surveys employers / recruiters

 - Surveys students, esp. seniors

 - Surveys faculty

-- Tracking enrollment data, student academic performance in particular courses, student participation in extracurricular activities relation to the discipline, degree completion rates, timeto-degree-completion
+- Enrollment data, student academic performance in particular courses, student participation in extracurricular activities related to the discipline, degree completion rates, time-to-degree completion

 - Alumni employment tracking